Undergraduate Loans

 PARENT PLUS LOAN

-The Parent Plus Loan is a means for parents to help pay for the education of dependent children.
-Parents can apply for a Parent Plus loan by going to studentloans.gov.
-The Parent must use their own FSA ID to sign in and complete the application.
-This loan is based on credit.
+The Parent PLUS Loan is an option for parents to help pay for the education of dependent children.
+Parents can apply for a Parent PLUS Loan here.
+The parent must use their own FSA ID to sign in and complete the application.
+This loan is based on the parents' credit.

 Graduate Loans